-Laura Monaco-Martino has been in and around the Industry for a long time.
+Laura Monaco-Martino has been in and around the industry for a long time and creating music industry change.
 As an artist she had label interest and opened for the likes of Lady Gaga.
-Now as a business owner and champion for artists she is working to make the Industry more inclusive and provide true support and development for aspiring DIY artists.
+Now as a business owner and champion for artists she focuses in creating music industry change, making it more inclusive and providing true support and development for aspiring DIY artists.

 Today, we have our guest, Laura Monaco and she is going to talk about her journey as a musician and becoming a music entrepreneur, music insider and a mom.
 I know you will be so excited to hear and be inspired by.